Available Courses

 Learn the basic techniques of drawing while working from still life, places in our immediate environment and each other in this introductory drawing class.
 We will focus on the building blocks of drawing such as composition, measurement, line, shape, value, gesture and mark.
 You will become familiar with a variety of materials and approaches to drawing by studying artwork both historical and contemporary.
 Although instruction will be rooted in drawing from observation, we will explore the potential to abstract from what we see and experiment with working from memory.
 We will engage in group discussions throughout the course.

-- Sep 29, 2025 to Dec 01, 2025 from 6:00 pm to 8:00 pm (10 sessions total), Monday
+- Apr 06, 2026 to Jun 15, 2026 from 6:00 pm to 8:00 pm (10 sessions total), Monday

 - Fee: $230

-- Item: 40359
+- Item: 31871

-Map and directions to locate your classroom
+Click here for a map and directions to locate your classroom.

 Location : North Campus, Continuing Ed 3201